-For those wanting a genuinely unusual and dramatic engagement ring, nothing beats a bombe.
+Nothing beats a bombe for those wanting a genuinely unusual and dramatic engagement ring.
 A curved shape defines this Art Deco style; its name comes from the French word bombée, which means ‘domed.’
 Because they use more metal than other styles, a bombe engagement ring is usually flush or French-set with many stones of different sizes to create a clustered effect.
-A combination of diamonds and color gems like sapphires and rubies is a standout choice for a bombe ring.
+A combination of diamonds and colored gems like sapphires and rubies is a standout choice for a bombe ring.

-Accent stones are the perfect complement to a diamond engagement ring and give the piece a unique and personal feel.
+Accent stones are the perfect complement to a diamond engagement ring, giving the piece a unique and personal feel.
 As pink diamonds are far more expensive than white, many couples choose to accent a white diamond center stone with smaller pinks.
-The ring then has a hint of their standout color for a fraction of the price.
-Meanwhile, others choose to accent a diamond ring with birthstones or gems that represent their other half’s favorite color to make the engagement more special.
+The ring then hints at its standout color for a fraction of the price.
+Meanwhile, others choose to accent a diamond ring with birthstones or gems representing their other half’s favorite color to make the engagement more special.

 19. Single Coloured Stone Engagement Ring